 SUBMAXIMAL SQUAT SETS

-Exercise Notes: To warm up for the Squat perform submaximal sets of a few reps each of half your working weight and 20% less than your working weight.
-Starting position is with feet shoulderwidth apart, grabbing the bar from the squat rack, lower into squat position until legs are parallel to the floor or just beyond parallel, being sure to maintain balance.
-Push through your heels to return to the start position.
+2. Starting position is with feet shoulderwidth apart, grabbing the bar from the squat rack, lower into squat position until legs are parallel to the floor or just beyond parallel, being sure to maintain balance and keep your core tight throughout the entire movement.

 I also like to include some touch up sets using a Box Squat.
 With a touchup set, we’re trying to overreach with an additional 10% more weight than what we’re going to use in our first working set, to our five-rep max.